 The average American household spends $151 a week on food, which is a grocery bill around $650 a month.
 If you’re enrolled in a gas rewards program, that average means you could get a total of six gas reductions per month.

 My average fill-up is around 12 gallons, so that's about $7.20 a month saved.
 That doesn't sound like much, but stay with me here...

 There are also extra ways to get bonus points and unlock your gas savings a lot faster.

 Ralphs currently has a double points promotion for shopping on weekends.
 One $100 grocery shopping trip on a Friday will unlock $0.20 of gas savings.

 Gift Card Purchases

-The folks over at at KrogerKrazy.com have shared some other ways to grab some extra points at Kroger.
-If you have the option to fill out a customer survey on the bottom of your receipt, it will unlock 50 points towards your fuel rewards.
+The folks over at KrogerKrazy.com have shared some other ways to grab some extra points at Kroger.
+If you have the option to fill out a customer survey at the bottom of your receipt, it will unlock 50 points towards your fuel rewards.